griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

   as the no sliding joints case is used to estimate the vertical tension with the only difference being that the force integral is stopped at the joint location \(\left( R_\mathrm{joint}\right)\) instead of the outboard leg.
-The inboard vertical tension is given by:
+The inboard vertical tension is then given by:
 </p>

 $$